wangyc82/CIPHEN/README.md

 # Introduction

 Early prediction of compound-protein interactions (CPIs) is a critical step in drug discovery.
 Among various obstacles hindering clinical translation, lacking effective methods for multi-type network integration has become a bottleneck.
-CPIHN detected CPIs across the entire human protein space through integrating protein-protein interaction (PPI) network into a heterogeneous network (HN).
+CIPHEN detected CPIs across the entire human protein space through integrating protein-protein interaction (PPI) network into a heterogeneous network (HN).

 # Usage

 1. Installation

-   Prerequisites of DeepDRK includes the following:
+   Prerequisites of CIPHEN includes the following:

    - R is properly installed;